re-ga-na/spotify-song-popularity/README.md

 **Modeling**

 We used classification algorithms to predict whether a song will be popular or not.
 We used historical data to train the  model and built a prediction model by regression.
-The 3 models we used are: Linesr Regression, OLS Regression and Classification Model.
+The 3 models we used are: Linear Regression, OLS Regression and Classification Model.

 ![Images/Regression/Model_Performance.png](Images/Regression/Model_Performance.png)